JamesBrill/react-speech-recognition/docs/API.md

 #### browserSupportsSpeechRecognition

-The Speech Recognition API is not supported on all browsers, so it is recommended that you render some fallback content if it is not supported by the user's browser:
+The Web Speech API is not supported on all browsers, so it is recommended that you render some fallback content if it is not supported by the user's browser:

 ```
 if (!SpeechRecognition.browserSupportsSpeechRecognition()) {